-This paper now is able to address the problem raised earlier: in the example of Cardiff it was the growing power of the governmental agents that stopped the expansion of conservation areas, which had been manipulated partly as a way in the 1970s and 1980s - through façadism - for regeneration of the Victorian city centre.
-In the 1990s the 'giant architecture' replaced façadism in the redevelopment of

-Cardiff city centre thanks in part at least to the growing power of Cardiff Council and the diminished influence of other agents.
+This paper now is able to address the problem raised earlier: in the example of Cardiff, it was the growing power of the governmental agent that stopped the expansion of conservation areas, which had been manipulated partly as a way in the 1970s and 1980s - through façadism - for regeneration of the Victorian city centre.
+In the 1990s the 'giant architecture' replaced façadism in the redevelopment of Cardiff city centre thanks in part at least to the growing power of Cardiff Council and the diminished influence of other agents.

-Who gives the power to The origin of Cardiff Council's power?
+The Origin of Cardiff Council's Power

 The origin of the powers exercised by the governmental agents (Cardiff Council) either to support conservation or to promote development is worth considering given the pattern of decision-making over time.
-Obviously the key source is Parliamentary legislation, so changes in legislation, administration and planning should be considered.
-Yet changing conservation legislation has had limited impact on conservation practice; comparing the 1974 legislative system and the 1990 system the increased emphasis on the 'regular review' of conservation areas by LPAs is the only significant change; many of the key sections have retained very similar wording from 1971 or even 1967.
+Obviously, the key source is Parliamentary legislation, so changes in legislation, administration and planning should be considered.
+Yet changing conservation legislation has had limited impact on conservation practice; comparing the 1974 legislative system1 and the 1990 system,2 the increased emphasis on the 'regular review' of conservation areas by LPAs is the only significant change; many of the key sections have retained very similar wording from 1971 or even 1967.